 A power grid is a network of electrical components to generate, transmit and distribute electric energy to customers.
 With ever larger demand for electric power, power systems are evolving with more complexity.
 Further, compared to today’s grid, future power grid will integrate more intermittent renewable generations such as Photovoltaic (PV) and Wind Turbines (WTs), which are typically interfaced with power electronics devices.
 These facts bring additional challenges to the controls and operations of the power grid.

-The Power System Protection and Automation Laboratory (PSPAL) at ShanghaiTech University focuses on (1) dealing with faults and (2) tracking states/dynamics in power systems and microgrids.
-Specifically, the ongoing research topics in the PSPAL include power system and microgrid protection, fault locating, dynamic/static state estimation, parameter identification, HVDC transmission systems, microgrid control and power system cyber security.
+The Power System Protection and Automation Laboratory (PSPAL) at ShanghaiTech University focuses on (1) dealing with faults and (2) tracking states/dynamics in power systems, power electronic systems and microgrids.
+Specifically, the ongoing research topics in the PSPAL include power system and microgrid protection, fault locating, dynamic/static state estimation, parameter identification and health management of power electronic systems.

-PSPAL is seeking a Post-Doc Researcher with strong interests in power and energy areas including but not limited to power system/microgrid protection, fault locating, dynamic/static state estimation, control and optimization.
+PSPAL is seeking Post-Doc Researchers with strong interests in power and energy areas including but not limited to power system/microgrid protection, fault locating, dynamic/static state estimation, control and optimization.
 A Ph.D. degree in electric power engineering, power system, power electronics, control or related areas is required.
+After finishing Post-Doc research, top Post-Docs have the opportunity to join ShanghaiTech as research assistant professors .
 Details can be found in this link.